lekoala/kaly/docs/app.md

 Middlewares are resolved from the container and are not a free list: kaly has a fixed request flow with a routing step in the middle, and a middleware is registered in one of the phases around it.
+A middleware resolved from a class string is an application-scoped service: the same instance may handle sequential or concurrent requests, so it must be safe to re-enter.
+Keep request-specific state in local variables, the PSR-7 messages or the [HttpContext](http-context.md), never in a middleware property.

 ```text
 incoming -> routing -> routed -> dispatcher -> (kernel) -> outgoing